embano1/blog/content/posts/listwatch-part-1/index.en.md

 The first part of the deep dive [series]({{< relref "/posts/listwatch-prologue" >}}) into the Kubernetes `ListerWatcher` interface jumps right into the core of Kubernetes and its default storage backend `etcd`.
-Kubernetes uses `etcd` as a distributed, strongly consistent and highly available key-value store.
+Kubernetes uses `etcd` as a distributed, strongly consistent[^consistency] and highly available key-value store.
 Based on a multi-version concurrency control (MVCC) mechanism, `etcd` allows for time travel queries and efficient watches (notifications) for changes in the store.